CS2103AUG2016-T13-C3/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Input: **undo**

-Expected : Undo clear successful
+Expected : Undo uncomplete successful

 UI : Everything in the box is grayed out and the name is striked out at index F1, command box cleared

 Input: **redo**

-Expected : Redo clear successful
+Expected : Redo uncomplete successful

 UI : Everything in the box is un-grayed out and the name is striked out at index F1, command box cleared